pnpm run

 "lint": "eslint src --fix"

-is not installed globally in your shell, it will run.
+And even though eslint is not installed globally in your shell, it will run.

-For workspaces, <workspace root>/node_modules/.bin
+For workspaces, <workspace root>/node_modules/.bin is also added

-, so if a tool is installed in the workspace root, it may be called
+to the PATH, so if a tool is installed in the workspace root, it may be called

-in any workspace package's scripts
+in any workspace package's scripts.

 Differences with npm run

-By default, pnpm doesn't run arbitrary pre
+By default, pnpm doesn't run arbitrary pre and post hooks for user-defined

-).
+scripts (such as prestart).
 This behavior, inherited from npm, caused scripts

 to be implicit rather than explicit, obfuscating the execution flow.
 It also led

-to surprising executions with pnpm serve
+to surprising executions with pnpm serve also running pnpm preserve.

 If for some reason you need the pre/post scripts behavior of npm, use the

-enable-pre-post-scripts
+enable-pre-post-scripts option.